Doxycycline: Antimalarial

-Antihelminthic
+Deworming

-Doxycycline kills the symbiotic Wolbachia bacteria in the reproductive tracts of parasitic filarial nematodes, making the nematodes sterile, and thus reducing transmission of diseases such as onchocerciasis and elephantiasis.
-Field trials in 2005 showed an eight-week course of doxycycline almost eliminates the release of microfilariae.
+Doxycycline can be used against parasitic nematodes (worms) that cause filariasis.
+It kills symbiotic bacteria of the genus Wolbachia in the reproductive tracts of the nematodes, making the nematodes sterile (unable to reproduce).
+This reduces transmission of diseases such as onchocerciasis and elephantiasis.
+Field trials in 2005 showed an eight-week course of doxycycline almost eliminates the release of microfilariae, a stage in the nematode life cycle.

 Spectrum of susceptibility

-Doxycycline has been used successfully to treat sexually transmitted, respiratory, and ophthalmic infections.
+Doxycycline has been used successfully to treat sexually transmitted, respiratory, and eye infections.
 Representative pathogenic genera include Chlamydia, Streptococcus, Ureaplasma, Mycoplasma, and others.
-The following represents MIC susceptibility data for a few medically significant microorganisms.
+The minimum inhibitory concentration for a few medically significant microorganisms are: